Parmenides: On Nature

-Legacy and study
+Legacy

 Parmenides.
 Detail of The School of Athens by Raphael.

 As the first of the Eleatics, Parmenides is generally credited with being the philosopher who first defined ontology as a separate discipline distinct from theology.
-Parmenides was the first Western philosopher to consider the nature of existence itself, While previous philosophers like the Milesians developed theories of how things physically originated, Parmenides considered ontology, or how things are, solely as an idea without reference to a physical basis.
+Parmenides was the first Western philosopher to consider the nature of existence itself.
+While previous philosophers like the Milesians developed theories of how things physically originated, Parmenides considered ontology, or how things are, solely as an idea without reference to a physical basis.
 He likely rejected the theories of the Milesian school, which described the world as being derived from specific elements, as Parmenides rejected that Being was derived from anything.

 Though his ideas preceded and influenced metaphysics, modern philosophers do not consider Parmenides to have studied metaphysics himself, as Being is not a distinct entity from the physical world.
 Some exceptions exist, such as Pierre Aubenque, who described Parmenides' work as "the birth certificate of Western metaphysics".
 Parmenides has been seen as the first Western philosopher to invoke what are now considered the basic principles of logic.
 His concepts of Being and non-Being are defined by the law of noncontradiction; since Being is, it cannot not be, and since non-Being is not, it cannot be.
 The law of excluded middle prevents the existence of something that neither is nor is not.
 The principle of sufficient reason indicates that Being must be if it can be thought about, as a thought is something rather than nothing.
 Parmenides' conclusion is defined by the law of identity, as Being is to be and non-Being is to not be.
 By combining these logical processes, Parmenides proves a tautology using a syllogism.

 Parmenides understood the Moon's illumination to be the reflection of sunlight off of its spherical surface.
 He is sometimes described as the first philosopher to describe the Earth as spherical and to identify the morning star and the evening star were both manifestations of a single object, Venus.